dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-cloudstate.md

 ## Component format

-To setup Cloudstate state store create a component of type `state.cloudstate`.
+To setup Cloudstate state store create a component of type `state.cloudstate.crdt`.
 See [this guide]({{< ref "howto-get-save-state.md#step-1-setup-a-state-store" >}}) on how to create and apply a state store configuration.

 ```yaml
 apiVersion: dapr.io/v1alpha1